Réunion Island – Saint Denis – 2020

 The project

-The gondola lift in Saint Denis on Réunion Island is 2.68 kilometres long and will link Le Chaudron, located to the east of the town centre, to Bois de Nèfles in the north of the town, via Le Moufia.
+The gondola lift in Saint Denis on Réunion Island is 2.68 kilometres long and links Le Chaudron, located to the east of the town centre, to Bois de Nèfles in the north of the town, via Le Moufia.

 Perfectly integrated into the existing public transport network, the first urban gondola lift of Réunion Island is designed to enhance the flow of traffic, which is particularly heavy on the island, and to encourage soft mobility.